eslint/rfcs/designs/2024-baseline-support/README.md

   * If either option is passed, update the suppressions file based on the `results`.
   * If no option is passed, check if the suppressions file exists, considering `--suppressions-location`.
 2. **Match Errors Against Suppressions**
+  * For each file, count the number of errors per rule.
-  * For each error, check if the error and the file are in the suppressions file.
+  * For each rule in each file, compare the number of errors against the counter from the suppressions file.
-  * If yes, decrease count, in memory, by 1 and move the message to `LintResult#suppressedMessages` unless count is zero.
-  * If no, keep the error.
+  * If number of errors equals to the counter in the suppressions file, move the messages to `LintResult#suppressedMessages` and ignore the corresponding result messages.
+Remove the entry from the suppressions file, in memory.
+  * If the number of errors is less than the counter in the suppressions file, move the messages to `LintResult#suppressedMessages` and ignore the corresponding result messages.
+Also, set the counter to the new number, in memory.
+  * If the number of errors is greater than the counter in the suppressions file, report all the errors as usual.
+Remove the entry from the suppressions file, in memory.
 3. **Prune unmatched suppressions**
   * If `--prune-suppressions` is passed, take the updated suppressions from memory to check which suppressions are left.
   * For each suppression left, update the suppressions file by either reducing the count or removing the suppression.
 4. **Report and exit**
-  * Exit with a non-zero status if there are unmatched violations, optionally listing them in verbose mode.
+  * Exit with a non-zero status if there are unmatched suppressions, optionally listing them in verbose mode.
   * Otherwise, list remaining errors as usual.

 Note that the error detection in `cli.js` occurs before the error counting.
 This allow us to update the suppressions file and modify the errors, before it is time to count errors.
 Please refer to the last example of the "Implementation notes" for more details.